Guidelines for Manuscript Submission

 Figures: Figures should be import in the text each on a separate page, and also they should be supplied separately in jpg, TIFF or other graphics file.
 Figures should be numbered consecutively according to the order in which they have been cited in the text.
 Each figure should have a brief caption that adequately describes the figure.
 If a figure has previously been published, written permission from the copyright holder must be provided.

-When the author sends us the manuscripts initially, the journal team would send confirmation mail for payment.
-Once the authors agrees to pay the money, then only review process will be commenced.
 Upon acceptance of a manuscript for publication, acceptance letter will be forwarded to you.
 After that once the article is accepted and when the acceptance letter is sent to Authors, the authors cannot back out with their article.
 If author wants to withdraw the article after acceptance letter has been send the author has to pay the peer review charges.
 The peer review charges would be decided by Editorial team as it would differ with each article and reviewers.
 If the authors doesn't pay the peer review charges the authors article will be kept with journal database and it will be hence forth property of journal.
 Then authors would have no rights with that particular article and journal hold rights to take action against author or do anything with that article.

 Also please note Once you agree for payment and send us the confirmation mail to go ahead with peer review, then we will start with peer review process.
 After that if you withdraw the article in between, you would need to pay the Peer Reviewer (Reviewers Charges).
 If you fail to pay the fees than journal team would take necessary step according to journal policy.
 Also once the article is designed by production team and it has been sent to author and at this moment author retract the article, money would not be refunded to author.